vbugana/Console_Finances/README.md

 ## Overview

-In this challenge,I am using concepts I have learned during week 4 of the bootcamp, adding some research and personal study int order to complete the required activity.
-This activity presents a real-world situation in which my newfound JavaScript skills will come in handy.
-The code is meant to analyzing the financial records of a company.
-The financial dataset has been provided
+This activity presents a real-world situation in which JavaScript skills will come in handy.
+The code is meant to analyze the financial records of a company.
+The financial dataset has been provided.

 ## Instructions